 Software Engineering Manager Career Ladder at Google

 Google software engineering managers earn an average base salary of $221,461 per year.
-Typically, the average base salary ranges between $49,532 to $309,796 per year, depending on the job level, location, and experience.
+Typically, the average base salary ranges between $208K to $400K per year per year, depending on the job level, location, and experience.

 Software Engineering Manager I (Level 5)